Logo preload

 Everyone remembers 2008–2010.
 It was ugly.
 While the national and global economies were melting down, we lost our largest client after a decade of working together.
 On more than one occasion, I came close to throwing in the towel.
 Spatial Networks managed to survive through those tough couple of years.

-We started to discuss the idea of developing a commercial product again that was more narrowly focused.
-We elected to target the residential home inspection market.
-The size of the market combined with the perpetual demand made the initial decision an easy one.
 We did learn from our experience with Geodexy, and we spent the first six months conducting robust and exhaustive market analysis, including riding shotgun with numerous home inspectors in Florida so that we could learn and understand the types of “pain” they experienced in doing their work.
 This investment paid off as we were much more aligned with our efforts at building a mobile data collection tool for the home inspection industry.
 We went to trade events, joined industry associations, conducted demos, and did nearly everything better – by a wide margin – than we did with Geodexy.
 We still failed.

-One of my long time friends and business mentors made the observation that the entire home inspection industry needed to be educated about a wide array of technology components in order to get comfortable with a new, radical, and innovative solution.
-We had called our product Allinspections.
-It was the first product on the market built for smartphones and built in the cloud as a SaaS offering.
-It was elegant, gorgeous, and the return on investment (ROI) for an individual inspector was less than a day.
 We tinkered with different pricing models, initially charging per inspection.
 This seemed logical — we rationalized that if an inspector went out to work, they incurred fuel costs, time, materials, etc. that could all be pegged to the cost of a home inspection report paid by the home owner.
 We surmised that the cost of allinspections should be no different.
 If the inspector had no work on Monday, they were not charged for using allinspections on Monday.
 The cost, per record was nominal.
 It was a compelling argument.
 We could easily demonstrate the ROI in terms of increased productive (more inspections per day) and higher profitability per inspection (takes less time), as well as the higher quality which increased an inspector’s brand valuation.
 We still failed.
 Spectacularly.

-The allinspections landing page
+Allinspections landing page

-the allinspections landing page
+Allinspections landing page

 3rd Evolution

 Halfway through lifespan of allinspections, some on my team were telling me that the product as engineered was akin to having painted ourselves into a tight corner.
 Some recommended “burning it down” and starting over.
 Others wanted to build a replacement and swap them when ready and hopefully none of our paying customers would notice.
-I was perplexed and dismayed.
-I started to lose confidence in my ability to make decisions and the decisions of my technical team.
-I elected not to “burn it down” but gave the go ahead to start down a proper process to build it “right”, in parallel to keeping allinspections up and running, and to keep this new platform in “stealth mode” as long as possible.
+I was perplexed and dismayed, and started to lose confidence in my ability to make decisions and the decisions of my technical team.
+Ultimately, I elected not to “burn it down” but gave the go ahead to start down a proper process to build it “right,” in parallel to keeping allinspections up and running, and to keep this new platform in “stealth mode” as long as possible.
 We had some staff changes to make sure this was done in accordance with the vision I had articulated for the company.

-So, the net result was that by the time the decision was made to “kill allinspections”, we had already conceived and given birth to Fulcrum.
+So, the net result was that by the time the decision was made to “kill allinspections,” we had already conceived and given birth to Fulcrum.

 We launched Fulcrum (v.9) at the USGIF’s annual GEOINT Symposium in San Antonio during October 2011.
 It had a modest reception but validated some of our initial ideas about the problems it would solve.
 We were energized and excited to put our efforts into perfecting Fulcrum and finally realize what we had been striving for over numerous years and a seemingly endless cycle of investment.

-the initial iOS mobile app for Fulcrum
+Initial iOS mobile app Fulcrum

 In early 2014, Fulcrum had matured to a point where we were supporting thousands of users in numerous countries and the momentum continued to build.
-I got a note from a couple of former colleagues that congratulated us, and one commented, “…you’ve finally managed to get it done, Fulcrum is everything you’ve been talking about, pushing for and believing in for years…”.
+I got a note from a couple of former colleagues that congratulated us, and one commented, “…you’ve finally managed to get it done, Fulcrum is everything you’ve been talking about, pushing for and believing in for years…”

 One of the most significant differences between Fulcrum and previous efforts is also one of the most humbling.
 I got out of the way.
 I was part of the problem and not part of the solution.
 From the beginning with Fulcrum, I remained as removed from the details as possible and hired and promoted key technical staff that I trust and charged with executing my vision for the product.
 I effectively abdicated ownership of the art and science of building a software product to my colleagues and coworkers.
 I couldn’t be more proud of the result.